liquidnft/lnft/README.md

     cd ..
     pnpm dev   # site is available at http://localhost:3000/

+   ### Setup pre-commit git hooks

+   We have a pre-commit git hook for running prettier on all files to keep the formatting consistent.

+   `git config core.hooksPath "./git_hooks"` - This will set the git config path to use this directory for hooks.

+   `chmod +x ./git_hooks/pre-commit` - This will give the hook the necessary permissions to run.

  ## Setup local development with cloud tools - VS CodeSpaces https://vscode.dev

      npm i -g pnpm